French submarine L'Espoir: French Navy

 At the start of World War II in September 1939, L'Espoir was assigned to the 5th Submarine Division in the 1st Flotilla of the 2nd Squadron, based at Toulon.
 Her sister ships Monge and Pégase made up the rest of the division.

 German ground forces advanced into France on 10 May 1940, beginning the Battle of France, and Italy declared war on France on 10 June 1940 and joined the invasion.
 During June 1940, L'Espoir joined the submarines of the 1st, 3rd, and 17th Submarine Divisions in patrolling in the Mediterranean Sea off Les Salins d'Hyères in defense of Toulon.
-The Battle of France ended in France's defeat and an armistice with Germany and Italy that went into effect on 25 June 1940.
+The Battle of France ended in France's defeat and armistices with Germany on 22 June 1940 and with Italy on 24 June, both of which went into effect on 25 June 1940.

 Vichy France

 After France's surrender, L'Espoir served in the naval forces of Vichy France.
 When the attack on Mers-el-Kébir — in which a British Royal Navy squadron attacked a French Navy squadron moored at the naval base at Mers El Kébir near Oran on the coast of Algeria on 3 July 1940 — took place, she was a part of Group A at Toulon along with her sister ships Archimède and Le Conquérant.
 The three submarines received orders that day to form a patrol line during the night of 6–7 July 1940 to protect Oran and attack British ships, the line to extend from north to south in the Mediterranean Sea for a distance of 20 nmi east of Alboran Island and south of Cape Palos.
 The submarines got underway from Toulon at 02:45 on 4 July 1940 bound for their patrol area at 15 kn, but were recalled to Toulon on 5 July 1940.